vigetlabs/microcosm/docs/api/form.md

 ### onSubmit(event, action)

-An event callback executed immediately after the form submits and the intent is broadcasted.
+An event callback executed immediately after the form submits and the action is broadcasted.

 ### onDone(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute if the action completes successfully.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action completes successfully.

 ### onError(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute if the action is rejected.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action is rejected.

 ### onCancel(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute when the action is cancelled.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action is cancelled.

 ### onUpdate(payload)

-After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute when the action emits a progress update.
+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action emits a progress update.